swaznil/drawxd/README.md

     │   └── styles.css
     └── vite.config.js
 ```

 ---

 ## AI Usage

-ChatGPT and Claude : I used them occasionally to help me with with creating initial structure, writing complex rendering code and debugging.
-I also used it to find performance improvements improve code readability and polish the frontend CSS.
-All features, design decision and final integration were implemented by me.
+ChatGPT, Claude and Codex: They were used occasionally to help me with creating initial structure, writing complex rendering code, debugging issues and improving performance.
+All features, design decisions, and final integration were implemented by me.

 ---

-Made for horizons, hackclub